 To learn more about our customers, their background, intended beneficiaries and other concerns, we employ a know-your-customer (KYC) process.
-The KYC process begins immediately after making contact with a prospective client and continues on throughout the sale.
+The KYC process begins immediately after making contact with a prospective client and continues on throughout the entire customer journey.